keubs/spotify/README.md

 ## Available Scripts

 In the project directory, you can run:
-### `yarn install` installs the necessary dependencies to run the application on your local computer.
+### `yarn install`

+Installs the necessary dependencies to run the application on your local computer.

 ### `yarn start`